XRPLF/xrpl-dev-portal/content/concepts/introduction/software-ecosystem.md

 ### Client Libraries

 Libraries simplify some of the common work of accessing the XRP Ledger, usually through the HTTP / WebSocket APIs.
 They convert the data into forms that are more familiar and convenient for various programming languages, and include implementations of common operations.
-Some client libraries are officially maintained by the XRP Ledger Foundation and some are maintained by other entities in the community.

 ![Client Libraries](img/ecosystem-client-libraries.svg)